sees9730/CubeSatMissionPlanner/docs/targets.rst

 Key Concepts in Target Specification:
 -----------------------------------

-* **Target Name and Pointing ID**: Each target has a name (identifier) and a pointing ID.
+* **Target Name and Pointing ID**: Each target has a name (identifier) and a pointing ID
     - For targets requiring observation from multiple angles, the same target name can have multiple entries with different pointing IDs.
     - For targets with a single observation angle, a single pointing ID (e.g., "1" or "A") is used.

 * **Celestial Coordinates**: Specified in the equatorial coordinate system:
     - **Right Ascension**: Given in hours (HH), minutes (MM), and seconds (SS)
     - **Declination**: Given in degrees (dd), minutes (mm), and seconds (ss)
     - These coordinates precisely define the target's position in the sky.
 More accurate coordinates lead to better observation planning.

 * **Rotation Angle**: Defines the orientation of the instrument relative to the target.
     - Important for spectrographic observations or specific instrument alignments.
     - Measured in degrees (0-360°).

 * **Base Priority**: A numerical value determining the target's importance.
     - **Lower values indicate higher priority for scheduling.**
     - Used in the scheduling algorithm to resolve conflicts when multiple targets are visible.

 * **Survey Association**: Each target must belong to a survey.
     - Links the target to specific observation parameters defined in the :ref:`survey_info_section`.
     - Determines exposure time, observation mode, and other parameters.

 Example Target Entry:
 ------------------